SeanSnake93/Project_2/README.md

 | `sudo usermod -aG docker $(whoami)`                           | {Remove the need to put sudo befor docker}                 |

 Having now run this I can run Docker's welcome screen without the need to include `sudo`...
-> This may require a system restart or bt creating a new group will enable Docker to run.
+> This may require a system restart or by creating a new group will enable Docker to run.

 | Code Input *- Bash*                                           | Output                                                     |
 | :------------------------------------------------------------ | :--------------------------------------------------------- |